nayr31/TTRPG-Stuff/10 - Player Campaigns/DHS - Murder of Mountains/Sessions/Session 05.md

 We do have his people
 Make amends

-"Marmec", you don't think he's still alive right?
+"[[Marmec]]", you don't think he's still alive right?
-He should be dead
-The vehicle was one of his old designs, the thing on the back Survived the avalanche
+He should be dead, but his ID is still being used to order stuff The vehicle was one of his old designs, the thing on the back Two of the people in the room survived the avalanche from the hot springs investigations, thought to be dead

 Lets go to waystation 3 to find a hatch in the mountains to the hot springs